enijkamp/supermonkey/README.md

 What is this about?
 ==============

 This is a GUI crawler for Android apps.
-It analyses the current UI hierarchy, deduces potential click paths, navigates through the app under test and tries to take a screenshot for each activity.
+It analyses the current UI hierarchy, deduces potential click paths, traverses through the app and tries to take a screenshot for each activity.

 Here's a video of how it works: https://www.youtube.com/watch?v=KCCxAIE2tts